dauer/tools-r-us/README.md

 Repository containing a collection of small tools (scripts) for solving various problems

+Some of these projects might grow up one day and move in to their own repository...

 ### webgrab ###

 A small tool written in Groovy for extracting parts of an html document.